-Learn About the Dimensions of Artwork
+Learn About Painting Dimensions

 In English, one word may have various meanings.
 It is the same in the field of fine arts.
-In the fine arts, size has two meanings: dimensions, and pre-primed canvas surface.
+In the fine arts, size has two meanings: dimensions and pre-primed canvas surface.

-Size as the Dimensions of Artwork
+Size as Dimensions

-An artwork's size is measured by height, width and/or depth.
+An artwork's size is measured by height, width, and possibly depth.
 Paintings are measured by height first, followed by width.
 Sculptures and three-dimensional installations are measured by height, width, and depth.
 Measurements of artwork are typically done by the centimeter (used in Europe and Asia) or by the inch (used in the U.S.).

-Recording the accurate size by experts such as archivists, registrars, or appraisers is necessary for filling in documents such as condition reports which are required for auctions, transport of exhibitions, acquisitions, and insurance or tax appraising.
+Recording the accurate size by experts such as archivists, registrars, or appraisers is necessary for filling in documents such as condition reports, which are required for auctions, transport of exhibitions, acquisitions, and insurance or tax appraising.
 In some cases, the size of an artwork will be recorded in both centimeters and inches.
 When keeping digital database records of artworks, the size of the piece is always included.

-Size in Oil Painting
+Sizing in Oil Painting

 Size is a substance put onto the surface of a canvas to prime it for painting.
-Oil paints cannot touch the fiber of the canvas or the canvas will erode and disintegrate.
+Oil paints cannot touch the fiber of the canvas, or the canvas will erode and disintegrate.

 Oil painters always apply a sizing to the canvas first.
 Traditionally, painters use rabbit-skin glue as a size to fill in the pores of the canvas, before they add the white primer or gesso layer.
 The size will tighten up any slackness of the stretched canvas, providing a smooth, taut, and uniform surface on which to add the primer.

-The Artist's Handbook of Materials and Techniques by Ralph Mayer is the definitive reference book for oil painters who wish to learn the exact formulas and mixtures for grounds, mediums, and pigments, and the chemistry of such artistic materials.
+"The Artist's Handbook of Materials and Techniques" by Ralph Mayer is the definitive reference book for oil painters who wish to learn the exact formulas and mixtures for grounds, mediums, and pigments, and the chemistry of such artistic materials.